ImpedanCEI/fcc_ee_pywit_model/CEI_section_meeting/4_Full_Impedance_Model/README.md

 ## 🌀 Overview

-This repository contains the **Impedance Wake Model** for the FCC-ee project.
+This repository contains the **Impedance/Wake Model** for the FCC-ee project.
 Here, you will find all the necessary elements, scripts, and data to work with the model.

 ---